larsensong/alx-low_level_programming/0x14-bit_manipulation/README.md

 File : 6-is_prime_number.c
 Required : A a function that returns 1 if the input integer is a prime number, otherwise return 0.
 💡Fun Fact : “Saito: Inception.
 Is it possible?
 Inception (2010)

+7. They say we only use a fraction of our brain's true potential.
+Now that's when we're awake.
+When we're asleep, we can do almost anything
+File : 100-is_palindrome.c
+Required : A function that returns 1 if a string is a palindrome and 0 if not.
+Note : An empty string is a palindrome
+💡*Fun Fact :

+Cobb : "They say we only use a fraction of our brain's true potential.
+Now that's when we're awake."
+"When we're asleep, we can do almost anything."
+-Leonardo DiCaprio as Cobb